 Ford was born on July 14, 1913, in Omaha, Nebraska as Leslie Lynch King, Jr., being the son of Leslie Lynch King and Dorothy Ayer Gardner King.
 His parents separated two weeks after his birth and his mother took him to Grand Rapids, Michigan to live with her parents.
-On February 1, 1916, his mother Dorothy King married Gerald R. Ford, a paint salesman.
-The Fords began calling their son Gerald R. Ford, Jr. but this name became legal only on December 3, 1935.
-Aged 13, Ford knows that Gerald Ford Sr., was not his biological father, but it lasted until 1930 he met his biological father Leslie King, who made an unexpected stop in Grand Rapids.
+On February 1, 1916, his mother Dorothy married Gerald R. Ford, a paint salesman.
+The Fords began calling their son Gerald R. Ford, Jr. but the name became legal only on December 3, 1935.
+Aged 13, Ford knew that Gerald Sr., was not his biological father, but it wasn't until 1930 he met his biological father Leslie King, who had made an unexpected stop in Grand Rapids.

-Ford grew up in a family with three younger half-brothers (Thomas, Richard, and James).
-He attended South High School in Grand Rapids, where he already showed is athletics skills, being named to the honor society and the "All-City" and "All-State" football teams.
+Ford grew up in a family with three younger half-brothers, Thomas, Richard, and James.
+He attended South High School in Grand Rapids, where he already showed his athletics skills, being named to the honor society and the "All-City" and "All-State" football teams.
 As a scout he was ranked Eagle Scout in November 1927.
 He earned money by working in the family paint business and at a local restaurant.

 Ford attended The University of Michigan at Ann Arbor from 1931 to 1935.
 He majored in economics and political science and graduated with a B.A. degree in June 1935.
 He played on the University's national championship football teams in 1932 and 1933 and was voted MVP of Wolverine in 1934.
 He also played in All-Star and benefit football games.
 He denied offers from two professional football teams, (Detroit Lions and Green Bay Packers), but chose to become boxing coach and assistant varsity football coach at Yale hoping to attend law school there.
 Ford earned his law degree in 1941.